Tennis-Djokovic will need to be vaccinated to play Australian Open: minister | Sports-Games

 Tennis-Djokovic will need to be vaccinated to play Australian Open: minister

-All players who want a visa to compete in the Australian Open will need to be fully vaccinated for COVID-19, the country's immigration minister said on Wednesday, putting Novak Djokovic's title defence and Grand Slam record bid in doubt.

-All players who want a visa to compete in the Australian Open will need to be fully vaccinated for COVID-19, the country's immigration minister said on Wednesday, putting Novak Djokovic's title defence and Grand Slam record bid in doubt.
-Djokovic, who is level with Roger Federer and Rafa Nadal on 20 Grand Slam titles, has declined to reveal his vaccination status, and said he is unsure if he will defend his Australian Open crown.
+World number one Djokovic, who is level with Roger Federer and Rafa Nadal on 20 Grand Slam titles, has declined to reveal his vaccination status, and said he is unsure if he will defend his Australian Open crown.
 Clarifying Australia's visa requirements, Minister for Immigration Alex Hawke said foreign players would need to have had two vaccination shots to play the Grand Slam at Melbourne Park in January.

+Novak Djokovic will not be able to enter Australia to defend his Australian Open title unless he is fully vaccinated for COVID-19, the country's immigration minister said on Wednesday, putting the Serb's Grand Slam record bid in doubt.
+World number one Djokovic, who is level with Roger Federer and Rafa Nadal on 20 Grand Slam titles, has declined to reveal his vaccination status, and said he is unsure if he will defend his Australian Open crown.

+Clarifying Australia's visa requirements, Minister for Immigration Alex Hawke said foreign players would need to have had two vaccination shots to play the Grand Slam at Melbourne Park in January.
 "You'll need to be double vaccinated to visit Australia.
 That's a universal application, not just to tennis players.
 I mean that every visitor to Australia will need to be double vaccinated," Hawke told Australian Broadcasting Corporation radio.

-"I don’t have a message to Novak.
-I have a message to everybody that wishes to visit Australia.
-He’ll need to be double vaccinated,” Hawke said.
-The rule could exclude scores of players from the tournament, though vaccination rates are rising.
+"I don't have a message to Novak.
+I have a message for everybody that wishes to visit Australia.
+He'll need to be double vaccinated."
+Apart from Serbian Djokovic, who has won nine of his Grand Slam titles at the Australian Open and the last three in succession at Melbourne Park, the rule could exclude scores of players from the tournament.

-More than 65% of players on the professional men's ATP tour are vaccinated and at least 60% on the women's WTA circuit, according to recent media reports.
-Both tours have urged players to get vaccinated but some have voiced reservations.
+More than a third of professional players remain unvaccinated, according to recent media reports.
+Both the men's ATP and women's WTA tours have urged players to get vaccinated but some have voiced reservations.

-Russian men's U.S. Open champion Daniil Medvedev and German world number four Alex Zverev have expressed scepticism about the shot, although their vaccination status remains unknown.
-Greek world number three Stefanos Tsitsipas said in August he would only get vaccinated if it became mandatory, though later said he planned to have shots before the end of the year.
+Russian men's U.S. Open champion Daniil Medvedev and German world number four Alex Zverev have expressed skepticism, although their vaccination status remains unknown.
+Greek world number three Stefanos Tsitsipas said in August he would only get vaccinated if it became mandatory, though later said he planned to have shots by the end of the year.

+Tennis Australia, which organizes the Grand Slam, said it was working with authorities on conditions for players, fans, and tournament staff.
+"Our understanding is that the details around international visitors entering the country are yet to be decided and we hope to have more information soon," the governing body said.

 Australia has shut its international borders to non-citizens and non-permanent residents for 18 months, though there have been some high-profile exceptions.
-International travel is expected to begin for Australian citizens within weeks, with tourism expected to resume in early 2022.
+International travel is expected to begin for Australian citizens within weeks, but non-citizens are expected to be shut out until early-2022.

-Authorities in Victoria state, which hosts the Australian Open, said they would make no special deals with unvaccinated athletes to allow them to compete there even if they had secured visas to enter the country.
-Melbourne, Australia's second largest city, has been locked down since August due to an outbreak of the highly infectious Delta variant but will begin to open up on Friday, when 70% of the adult population in Victoria is expected to be fully vaccinated.
+Authorities in Victoria state, which hosts the Australian Open, said they would not make special deals with unvaccinated athletes to allow them to compete even if they secured visas.
+Melbourne, Australia's second-largest city, has been locked down since August due to an outbreak of the highly infectious Delta variant but will begin to open up on Friday when 70% of the adult population in Victoria is expected to be fully vaccinated.

-(Additional reporting by Ian Ransom in Melbourne and Renju Jose in Sydney; Editing by Toby Davis & Shri Navaratnam)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)